ibuetler/p3s-log-aggregation/Tutorial.md

 ```

 ### Theory: File Manipulation with Python3
 In Python3 it is best to open a file with the "with" keyword.
 It is used in exception handling to make the code cleaner and much more readable.
 It simplifies the management of common resources like file streams.
-There is for example no need to use the close function, because the "with" keyword will take care of.
+There is, for example, no need to use the close function, because the "with" keyword will take care of.

 The following code snippet opens a file with the keyword with and iterates over the lines: